David-Cai-Liang/ESP-FLY-BLIMP-WITH-CAM/README.md

 - `MODE_PROPORTIONAL` has no target-reacquisition behavior yet: if the tracked blob is lost, the blimp just keeps flying straight forward rather than searching.
 A "wiggle search" sweep and an IMU-based waypoint turn (for once the target is "close enough") both exist as commented-out scaffolding in `blimp.ino` but aren't wired up.
 - `blimp.ino`'s `use_camera` compile-time flag (currently `1`) can bypass all camera code — `Vision` object, `setup()`, `processFrame()`/`buildVisionData()` — for bring-up/testing without a camera attached.
 With it set to `0`, telemetry always reports `[0,0,0,0]` for `cx, cy, w, h`, which will also disable yaw error and hold `MODE_PROPORTIONAL` at "no target visible" behavior.
 Worth checking this is `1` before expecting vision tracking to work.
 - On `base_station.ino`, `esp_now_send`'s return value and the `OnDataSent` delivery-status callback are both now logged over the same `Serial` connection used for the framed telemetry/control protocol to `base_station.py`. `base_station.py` re-syncs on the next telemetry header, so a stray debug line is tolerated (a few bytes are dropped, not a crash), but it does briefly interrupt the binary stream — worth moving to a second UART or removing the prints if you see it cause noticeable frame loss.
+- `BatteryMonitor`'s low-battery warning (`isLowBattery()` + a `Serial.printf`) is present in `blimp.ino` but commented out, and no calibration factor or custom low-battery threshold is set on the blimp side — the only place `battVoltage` currently drives a "low" indication is `base_station.py`'s status line.